-Briefly describe how the The Fond du Lac County Health Department provides various services to those in Agency/Group/Organization was consulted.
-What need in the community.
-Each year, the Health Department works on a Healthy are the anticipated outcomes of the consultation or Fond du Lac Assessment that identifies gaps or challenges facing the wellbeing of areas for improved coordination? the community.
+The Fond du Lac County Health Department provides various services to those in need in the community.
+Each year, the Health Department works on a Healthy Fond du Lac Assessment that identifies gaps or challenges facing the wellbeing of the community.
 Collaboration with the Health Department identified dental health (even more so coming out of the COVID19 pandemic where many were unable to get dental care) and reaffirmed from other community partners feedback the importance of filling the mental health needs.